lfrei/kafka-training/schema-registry.md

   --from-beginning
 ```

-Are you able to read the data?
+📝 Are you able to read the data?

+## Understand how schemas are used in a custom Kafka Client

+Have a look at [SensorProducer.java](uc-iot/sensor/src/main/java/com/zuehlke/training/kafka/iot/sensor/SensorProducer.java)